 Industry, power production, and agricultural practices are not the only sources of toxic emissions.
-In fact, recent studies have shown that, relative to other sources of pollution, the use and disposal of commercial and consumer goods and materials are becoming increasingly important (Ayres and Rod, 1986; Anderberg et al., 1989, Stigliani and Anderberg, 1992a).
-Emissions released during consumption and disposal of commercial and domestic products are mainly a problem of urban centers where most commercial enterprises are located and the great majority of the population resides.
+In fact, recent studies have shown that, relative to other sources of pollution, the use and disposal of commercial and consumer goods and materials are becoming increasingly important (Ayres and Rod, 1986; Anderberg et al., 1989; Stigliani et al., forthcoming).
+Emissions released during the consumption and disposal of commercial and domestic products are mainly a problem in urban centers where most commercial enterprises are located and the great majority of the population resides.

-For products and building materials containing toxic chemicals, emissions may be released and dispersed to the environment during normal usage.
+For products and building materials containing toxic chemicals, emissions may be released and dispersed throughout the environment during normal usage.
 The importance of such emissions has been noted by Ayres et al. (1988) and Stigliani (1990), who have distinguished them as dissipative emissions, in contrast to emissions that occur after disposal.
 Included in this category are products such as fuels, agrochemicals, solvents and cleaning agents, chemical additives, pharmaceuticals, paints and other surface coatings, construction materials, and many uses of non-ferrous metals.
 In large urban areas, paints, construction materials, and traffic account for a major share of dissipative emissions.
 The extent to which toxic releases occur depends on how strongly the toxic chemical is bound within the product.
 For example, emission rates of toxic heavy metals such as chromium and lead contained in alloys are low during normal use, since they are incorporated as part of the alloy's molecular structure.
 In contrast, zinc as an additive in the rubber of automobile tires is released as the tire wears.
-Similarly, paints containing lead and zinc, and galvanized zinc surfaces are major sources of emissions of these metals in urban environments since they are susceptible to chipping, cracking, or corrosion as the material ages.
+Similarly, paints containing lead and zinc and galvanized zinc surfaces are major sources of emissions of these metals in urban environments since they are susceptible to chipping, cracking, or corrosion as the material ages.
 Moreover, synergism between pollutants can play an important role.
 For example, the rate of corrosion of galvanized zinc is strongly coupled to SO2 concentrations in urban air.
-The recent decline in zinc content in urban street dust in the Rhine Basin has been attributed to the large reductions in SO2 emissions (Hrehoruk et al., 1992; Behrendt and Boehme, 1992).
+The recent decline in zinc content in urban street dust in the Rhine Basin has been attributed to the large reductions in SO2 emissions (Hrehoruk et al., 1991; Behrendt, 1993).

-A large fraction of the dissipative emissions ends up in street dust.
-The paved, impermeable surfaces that constitute approximately a third of the urban area serves as an efficient conduit for transporting the dusts to surface waters during storm events.
-Solids and dusts from paved urban areas have a runoff rate typically four or five times greater than agricultural lands and roughly 40 or 50 times greater than forest lands (Ayres et al., 1988).
-Thus, even though urban and suburban lands are typically 15% or less of the total area, their impact on the environment is disproportionately larger.
+A large fraction of dissipative emissions ends up in street dust.
+The paved, impermeable surfaces that constitute approximately a third of the urban area serve as an efficient conduit for transporting the dusts to surface waters during storm events.
+Solids and dusts from paved urban areas have a runoff rate typically 4 or 5 times greater than agricultural lands and roughly 40 or 50 times greater than forest lands (Ayres et al., 1988).
+Thus, even though urban and suburban lands form about 15% of the total area of the Rhine Basin (or of a typical European country), their impact on the environment is disproportionately larger.